-BP’s operations in the Lone Star State are extensive, ranging from oil and gas exploration and production, to research and technology development, natural gas power and natural gas liquids trading, petrochemical production, wind power generation, and shipping.
+bp’s extensive operations in the Lone Star State range from oil and gas production to research and technology development; natural gas, power and natural gas liquids marketing and trading; solar power generation, and shipping.

-Houston is home to BP’s U.S. headquarters.
+Houston is home to bp’s US headquarters.
 In 2019, the company completed a $100 million investment to upgrade its Westlake offices, a major renovation project that fueled local jobs in the Houston area.
-Additionally, BP’s Gulf of Mexico business and wind energy business are both based in Houston.
+Additionally, bp’s Gulf of Mexico business, bp pulse fleet and wind energy business are all based in Houston.

-Other high-tech Houston facilities include BP’s Remote Collaboration Center, providing around-the-clock support for deepwater well operations in the Gulf of Mexico, and the Center for High-Performance Computing (CHPC) — one of the world’s largest supercomputers for commercial research.
-CHPC advanced seismic imaging revealed an extra 400 million barrels of oil in place at the Atlantis field and another 1 billion at Thunder Horse.
+Other high-tech Houston facilities include bp’s Remote Collaboration Center, providing around-the-clock support for deepwater well operations in the Gulf of Mexico, and the Center for High-Performance Computing (CHPC) — one of the world’s largest supercomputers for commercial research.
+CHPC advanced seismic imaging revealed an extra 1 billion barrels of oil in place at the Thunder Horse field and another 400 million at Atlantis.

 In 2020, bp and the City of Houston agreed to work together to advance the City’s Climate Action Plan (CAP), a framework for making the Energy Capital of World carbon neutral by 2050. bp now serves as the strategic planning and technical advisor for the CAP, which includes providing bp staff experts at no cost to the city.